jekyll/jekyll/docs/_docs/step-by-step/01-setup.md

 about using Git by reading through the
 [Git Handbook](https://guides.github.com/introduction/git-handbook/).

+Before you start, rename `index.markdown` to `index.markdown.bak` to prevent jekyll from rendering the basic theme.

 Let's add your first file.
 Create `index.html` in the root with the following
 content: